Many of my posts tend to be in response to a common theme raised over the last few months of my SEO journey.

-Even with just the above points in mind, there is a basic degree of SEO knowledge required.
+Even with just the above points considered, there is a basic degree of SEO expertise required.
 So if this is not possible for the web developer to do, someone should be brought on board to support them in this area.

-The data required to do this comes from keyword research, a task that a web developer shouldn’t be indulging in, unless explicitly outlined as an additional SEO service.
+For Meta data to be optimal, data is required by doing keyword research, a task that a web developer shouldn’t be indulging in, unless explicitly outlined as an additional SEO service.

 You could argue that each page of an initial website build needs to have a Meta description.
 But this requires research, and an understanding of how to write copy in a way that encourages people to visit the site when they see it in the search results.

-In a nutshell, having Meta titles and descriptions that aren’t fully optimal isn’t a reflection of your developers competency, but more of a reflection of how thorough their specification document should have been.
+In a nutshell, having Meta data that isn’t as optimal as expected isn’t a reflection of your developers competency, but more of a reflection of how thorough their specification document was.